asoltesz/solakube/docs/postgres-pgo.md

 You need to manually query pod statuses with kubectl (or the dashboard) and take logs from pods to investigate issues.

-In the examples, I will use pod names that assume the Postgres cluster name 'hippo'
+In the examples, I will use pod names that assume the Postgres cluster name 'default'

 ## pgBackrest stanza-create error for S3

-The job "hippo-stanza-create" fails.
+The job "default-stanza-create" fails.

 Possible reasons:

-### S3 provider doesn't support DNS-style bucket names
+### S3 provider doesn't support URI-style bucket names

 The bucket must be available as a hostname.
 E.g.: s3.eu-central-1.wasabisys.com